brainupdaters/drlm-docs/docs/source/ErrorReporting.rst

 Configure HPOM (former OVO) reporting
 -------------------------------------

-In order to configure HPOM(OVO) Error reporting on DRLM, the hpom agent must be installed.
+In order to configure HPOM(OVO) Error reporting on DRLM, the HPOM(OVO) agent must be installed.
 This may vary depending on your version, please check your product documentation in order to install it properly.
 DRLM uses **opcmsg** binary to report errors to HPOM server.

 The following options are DRLM defaults, change any of them acording to your installation requirements in /etc/drlm/local.conf.